Las Vegas Magic

 Mom picked me up after work and we drove over to the hospital on basically the other side of town.

 As we were driving, a male and female on a motorcycle passed us weaving in and out of traffic.
-I couldn’t tell their ages as both were wearing full face helmets, no colors, and it was only the short shorts that gave me the clue the passenger was a girl.
+I couldn’t tell their ages as both were wearing full face helmets and it was only the short shorts that gave me the clue the passenger was a girl.

 At the next stop light the bike cut left across several lanes and into the left turn lane.
 As we all waited for the light, a four door sedan, a Japanese car of some sort or another, also pulled into the lane.
 The car was directly behind the bike but stopped several lengths away.
 This caught my eye, especially in Vegas where nobody leaves an open space.
 The car driver opened his door and stepped out and stood next to the front of his car and was yelling at the couple on the motorcycle.
 The bike driver got off and began yelling back.
 The car driver was acting very aggressive and acted like he wanted to fight.
 The bike driver wasn’t backing up a bit and looked ready to go.

 In fact, he held the helmet by the strap and I know they make real good clubs when held that way.

 I was watching all this happening and making comments as Mom was telling me not to get involved.